parasat00/Certification-prep/LPIC1.md

 * Runlevel 2, 3 or 4 || Multi-user mode.
 Users can log in by console or network.
 Runlevels 2 and 4 are not often used.
 * Runlevel 5 || Multi-user mode.
 It is equivalent to 3, plus the graphical mode login.
 * Runlevel 6 || System restart.

+The program responsible for managing runlevels and associated daemons/resources is /sbin/init.

+/etc/inittab - defines each run level
+/etc/init.d  - Contains script for each runlevel

 The default runlevel — the one that will be chosen if no other is given as a kernel parameter.
 Defined in /etc/inittab, in the entry id:x:initdefault.
 This number should never be 0 or 6t